Tropical Storm Bret is expected to smack into eastern Caribbean islands Thursday with heavy rain and winds - KESQ

 (CNN) — Tropical Storm Bret is expected to roar across eastern Caribbean islands on Thursday, poised to pelt the region with stiff winds and heavy rain that could cause flooding and dangerous surf.

-Bret, packing maximum sustained winds of 65 mph, was centered in the Atlantic about 290 miles east of Barbados as of 11 p.m.
-ET Wednesday, the US National Hurricane Center said.
+Bret, packing near-hurricane-force sustained winds of 70 mph, was centered in the Atlantic about 250 miles east of Barbados as of 2 a.m.
+ET Thursday, the US National Hurricane Center said.

 Bret – with roughly that same strength – is expected to move Thursday night across parts of the eastern Caribbean’s Lesser Antilles island group, which includes nations such as Dominica, St. Lucia and Barbados, and the French overseas region of Martinique, the center said.